C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage_v2.md

 ## Introduction

-Source code represents one of the most important forms of born-digital heritage today.
-Why preserve and study historical code?
-This lesson will help you answer these questions, and demonstrates how the intellectual, cultural, and social contexts of code's creation matter, making it a valuable historical resource for understanding our digital age.
-This lesson introduces you to applying traditional source criticism methods to digital materials, teaching you to view code as both a technical and cultural artifact.
-At its most basic level, source code consists of human-readable computer instructions, but as we will explore, it is much more than mere technical documentation.
-The methodological approach through this lesson focuses on three key skills: contextual analysis, critical evaluation, and comparative assessment—rather than technical programming skills.
+Every app, website, and digital service we use today is built on layers of code that capture decisions, assumptions, and values—traces historians are only beginning to learn how to read.
+This lesson will help you answer these questions, and demonstrates how the intellectual, cultural, and social contexts of code's creation matter, making it a valuable historical resource for understanding contemporary technological development.
+This lesson introduces you to applying source criticism methods to code, teaching you to view it as both a technical and cultural artifact.
+At its most elementary level, source code consists of human-readable computer instructions, but as we will explore, it is much more than mere technical documentation.
+Code is increasingly being recognized as cultural heritage, raising questions about how it should be preserved and what transformations occur as working software becomes historical artifact.
+The methodological approach through this lesson focuses on three key skills: contextual analysis, critical evaluation, and comparative assessment—rather than technical mastery.
+However, understanding code as a historical source does require engaging with its technical dimensions; learners will be guided toward accessible resources to build this foundational knowledge alongside their critical skills.
 While designed for beginners in digital source criticism, some exercises will require basic digital navigation skills and familiarity with academic research practices.

 In this lesson, we will guide you through three key dimensions of understanding code as heritage: